What are the Features of the Teradata Identity Columns?

 What is a Teradata Identity column?

-The Teradata identity columns feature allows generating unique numbers for each row inserted into a column.
-Identity columns can be used for transactional or bulk inserts.
+The Teradata identity columns feature generates unique numbers for each row inserted into a table.
+We use Identity columns for transactional and bulk inserts.

 What are the key benefits of a Teradata Identity Column?

-• It is the easiest way to ensure row uniqueness without the performance disadvantage of unique constraints.
+• It is easiest to ensure row uniqueness without the performance disadvantage of unique constraints.

 • Unique identifiers can be generated within the database and ensure integrity.
-The creation of unique identifiers on the application-level would be much more complicated.
+Creating unique identifiers on the application level would be much more complicated and error-prone.

 • As a Primary Index, the Teradata Identity columns ensure even data distribution across the AMPs.